inwardmovement/todo/README.md

 ## Usage
 [Install with Chrome](https://support.google.com/chrome/answer/9658361)
-Zoom and resize the window in a corner of your screen
+You can zoom and resize the window in a corner of your screen

 ![Usage](usage.png)